Anyways, I created this portfolio tracking solution for a couple of reasons:

-5. Starting in cell H3 you can then begin entering the list of symbols that you have holdings in that you want to see carried over to the Portfolio Monitor workbook.
+4. Starting in cell H3 you can then begin entering the list of symbols that you have holdings in that you want to see carried over to the Portfolio Monitor workbook.
 What I define in here are only those funds, stocks, or options that I have a position in.
-Not, things that I used to own but no longer have positions in.
+So, not things that I used to own but no longer have positions in.

 a.
 The Account column is for the account that the holding is in.